 - The selection of shape and diameter is based on the workpiece and application.

-- Selection of cut is based on the material and finish required.
+- The selection of cut is based on the material and finish required.

 - Double Cut burs have teeth that provide excellent stock removal on hard materials.
 They reduce bounce and chatter, offer excellent operator control, and produce a fine surface finish

-- Non Ferrous burs are recommended for soft materials that tends to load and pack in the flutes.
+- Non Ferrous burs are recommended for soft materials that tend to load and pack in the flutes.
 These burs have open, aggressive cutting edges that allow easy chip flow and minimal clogging.